-So I told you how we read this book on the first day of school, right?
+So I told you how we read the book Listen Buddy on the first day of school, right?

 And then I had Sweetheart write a letter to Buddy telling him how to listen.
 She said, "I hope he writes me back!"